 One framework being used to navigate the changing environment is OKRs (Objective and Key Results).
 A number of organisations are using OKRs to ensure they are better equipped to react decisively, and effectively execute their strategy at pace.
 However, there are a number of dimensions to OKRs, and it’s important to understand the wider benefits before jumping to implementation.

 Organisational drivers for implementing OKRs

 OKRs are a powerful goal-setting framework that can deliver a range of benefits to organisations, teams and individuals.
-They’re flexible enough to be used by leadership to provide strategic clarity, and by teams to drive progress towards key customer and business outcomes.
+They’re flexible enough to be used by leadership to provide strategic clarity, and by teams to drive progress towards the key customer and business outcomes.
 With each associated benefit to OKRs, there are a number of ‘accelerators’ or conditions that help ensure organisations get maximum impact from the framework.

-Key benefits implementing OKRs
+Key benefits of implementing OKRs

 There are a number of potential benefits from implementing OKRs, and they compound over time as organisations successfully embed the framework.
 That’s why there is such interest in OKRs and why they’re so powerful in helping organisations deliver sustainable competitive advantage.

 Clarity of purpose is one of the fundamental benefits of OKRs, and it’s the starting point for a number of organisations as it’s the bedrock that supports the realisation of other benefits.
 Organisations may implement OKRs to target other benefits shown on the diagram, but if this is the case, they need to be comfortable they have clarity of purpose across all levels.
 This doesn’t just mean having a vision or mission statement.
 It’s a clear and dynamic link between the teams at the “coalface”, and the overall strategic intent.
 The dynamic and cascading nature of the OKR framework makes it perfectly suited to achieving this.